 Keep Your Car Maintained

 There are a number of money-saving opportunities you can try here.
 For instance, you should keep your car properly tuned: you could use between 25% and 33% more gas each year if it’s poorly tuned, so it is cheaper to pay for the tune-up.
+Then check if you need to replace airbag, tires, and other parts and if so, do it as soon as possible.
+Not only will this keep you and your family safe, but it will also save you money on costly repairs down the line.

 You should also check your car’s air filter every month, as a dirty one will not only reduce gas mileage by 10% but also shorten the life of the engine.
 All you need to do is to remove the filter and blow it – or even replace it.
 Changing your oil and oil filter every 3,000 miles will extend your engine’s life, too, and will save you cash on repairs and engine wear.